dstackai/dstack/docs/docs/config/server.md

 #### Service account

 To create a service account, follow [this guide](https://cloud.google.com/iam/docs/service-accounts-create).
-Make sure to grant it the `Service Account User`, and `Compute Admin` roles.
+Make sure to grant it the `Service Account User` and `Compute Admin` roles.

 After setting up the service account [create a key](https://cloud.google.com/iam/docs/keys-create-delete) for it and download the corresponding JSON file.